hugsy/gef/docs/commands/aliases.md

 ### Listing Aliases

-One can list aliases by using the `aliases list` command.
+One can list aliases by using the `aliases ls` command.
 Some sample output of this command is seen below.

 ```